luisschubert/virtualWorld/README.md

 1. Download  and Install the Go SDK https://golang.org/doc/install
 2. Clone git repository to your machine
 3. Run `go build main.go` in the directory with the files
-  - this will create an executable file to
+  - this will create an executable file
 4. Run the executable using `go ./main`
 5. Access the virtual world at <a href="http://localhost:8000">Virtual World</a> (localhost port 8000)

 ###Collaboration:

 Join me in learning the go programming language and creating a virtual world.
 Anyone is welcome and encourage to participate in the development.
-Feedback, tips and opinions are always welcome.
+Feedback, tips and opinions are always welcome.<br>
 Remember... there are no bad ideas during brainstorming!

 ##Where to go from here?
 ###Short-term
 - [ ] introductory paragraph for homepage
 - [ ] improved UI
+- [ ] add server messages

 ###Long-term